 EMPLOYEE PROVIDENT FUND AS INVESTMENT

-Employee provident fund is managed by EPFO (Employee provident fund organization) formed in the year 1952.
+EPF Investment is the Employee provident fund paid by your employer and is managed by EPFO (Employee provident fund organization) formed in the year 1952.
 The organization assists under the governance of the Ministry of Labour and Employment, Government of India.

 An employer with more than 20 employees is entitled to provide an equal share of Provident fund as employee deposits whose salary is higher than Rs.
 15000 per month.

-In this topic, I will not be taking through the process or the history of EPF.
-Will discuss on how we can have this as an investment tool and how to link your goals towards EPF.
+In this topic, I will not be taken through the process or the history of EPF.
+Will discuss how we can have this as an investment tool and how to link your goals towards EPF.

-· EPF is like an investment which has a long runway.
+· EPF is like an investment that has a long runway.

 · Even for many people, EPF will still remain as the only investment they should have done.